Rapid cooling of the in-plane motion of two-dimensional ion crystals in a Penning trap to millikelvin temperatures: Abstract

 \section{Abstract}

-A two-dimensional planar crystal of ions stored in a Penning trap offers an attractive platform for quantum sensing and simulation protocols using hundreds of ions.
-However, recent work indicates that poorly cooled in-plane motion leads to significant excess potential energy fluctuations in the crystal, which can adversely impact the fidelity of these protocols.
-Here, we propose a highly feasible technique with no experimental overhead to significantly improve the planar laser cooling.
-Through simulations, we demonstrate a resonant mode coupling technique that can enable cooling of the planar motion to a temperature of around $1$ mK in less than $10$ ms. This is in contrast to typical experimental conditions, where our simulations of the laser cooling dynamics suggest that the ion crystal's planar motion cools on a timescale of several hundreds of milliseconds, a rate likely slower than experimental heating rates.
-This work sets the stage for sub-Doppler laser cooling of the planar motion and more robust quantum science experiments with two-dimensional crystals in Penning traps.
+We propose a highly feasible technique with no experimental overhead to rapidly cool the in-plane degrees of freedom of large two-dimensional ion crystals in Penning traps.
+Through simulations, we demonstrate that our approach enables the in-plane modes to cool down to a temperature of around $1$ mK in less than $10$ ms. Our technique relies on near-resonant coupling of the poorly cooled in-plane motions and the efficiently cooled out-of-plane motions, and is achieved without introducing additional potentials.
+The rapid cooling enabled by our approach is in contrast to typical operating conditions, where our simulations of the laser cooling dynamics suggest that the ion crystal's in-plane motion cools very slowly on a timescale of several hundreds of milliseconds, a rate likely slower than experimental heating rates.
+Our work sets the stage for sub-Doppler laser cooling of the planar motion, and more robust and versatile quantum simulation and quantum sensing experiments with two-dimensional crystals in Penning traps.